abhinav2422/Query-Searching/README.md

 # Query-Searching

-Searching a query and fetching answers/reply from a file.
+A web interface to search queires and getting answers back from a reply/answer file.
+If no related query is found user is asked to clarify the message.